-My research focuses on understanding coevolutionary interactions, particularly host-parasite interactions.
-I use a combination of mathematical modeling and molecular analysis in both field and laboratory settings to address how species interactions influence life history trait evolution, such as dispersal and virulence.
-Dispersal is a direct way in which a species can modify its own spatial genetic structure.
-The overall goal of my research is to develop a mechanistic understanding by which abiotic and biotic forces drive the direction and rate of evolution of coevolutionary interactions.
-My ongoing research broadly fits into the topics below.
+Our research focuses on understanding coevolutionary interactions, particularly host-parasite interactions.
+We use a combination of mathematical modeling and molecular analysis in both field and laboratory settings to address how species interactions influence life history trait evolution, such as dispersal and virulence.